DhruvDh/ni/src/0_preface.md

 # Preface
+> Everything on this website is still a Work in Progress and not ready for
+> consumption.
+>
 > This page lays out the reason this website exists, and how it attempts to help.
 If you're here just to learn, feel free to skip this page and go on to [the next one](1_introduction.html).

 This is an [open-source website](https://github.com/DhruvDh/ni) that is written with the intention of getting an average student of Computer Science or the like getting them up to speed on the intricacies of modern web development.